nag9s/Machine-Learning/statistics/random-variable.md

 To understand discrete and continuous distribution, consider the weight of fashion models.** A discrete variable would be the weight of one model,whereas a continuous variable would be a weight range that is acceptable for models in the fashion industry at large .**

+Probability distribution is classified per these two types:

+Discrete: A random variable where values can be counted by

+groupings

+Continuous: A random variable that assigns probabilities to a range of

+value